lex-node/governance/constitution/constitution.md

 * **On-Chain DAO Treasury:** an account which holds the DAO’s common funds on Pocket Core, funded by Pocket Core’s Block Reward, and whose control is determined by the ACL
 * **Ownerless Foundation:** a foundation which has no members and thus no-one with a legal right to its assets, with the intent of maintaining a lean Executive
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms
-* **Parties:** any Person who consents to, is deemed to have consented to or is otherwise a party to bound by this Constitution.
+* **Parties:** any Person who consents to, is deemed to have consented to or is otherwise a party to or bound by this Constitution.
 * **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
 * **Person:** any (i) individual, corporation, company, general partnership, unincorporated association, group, organization, joint venture, limited partnership, limited liability partnership, estate, trust  or entity or legal person or (ii) (A) nation or international or multinational sovereignty, (B) government or instrumentality, subdivision, department, ministry, board, court or agency of any government or (C) quasi-governmental or private body exercising any executive, legislative, judicial, regulatory, taxing, importing or other governmental functions.
 * **Pocket Community Game:** a series of gamified Pocket Network community quests with levels that can be achieved by completing a set of tasks